electrode-io/electrode/samples/poc-subapp/README.md

 Electrode will automatically ensure your subapp is integrated with `StaticRouter` when doing SSR and `DynamicRouter` with `history` when running in the browser.

-**SPA** Further, you can have other subapps on the same page, and those will stay persistent while your subapp that's enabled with [react-router] will change.
+**SPA** Further, you can have other subapps on the same page, and those will stay persistent while your subapp that is enabled with [react-router] will change.
 When loading each of the [react-router] routes, your page will be properly server side rendered.

 ## Redux